-André Wooten, M.S.
-(909) 384-4404

-Sociology is both a scientific and humanistic discipline.
-Sociologists examine the systems of social action including single social acts, social relationships, organizations, institutions, communities, and societies.
-Through analyses of society, its groups, institutions, and processes, sociologists attempt to understand and predict human behavior.
-The study of sociology prepares students for further study of and careers in social work, probation, corrections, human services, law enforcement, research, public policy, law and education.
+LIAISON COUNSELOR: André Wooten, M.S.
+(909) 384-4404 Sociology is a social science involving the study of societies.
+Through analyses of society, its institutions, groups, processes, and social lives of people, sociologists attempt to understand and predict social interactions and change.
+Sociology prepares students for further study of an careers in social work and counseling, social services, probation, corrections, law enforcement, research, public policy, law, education and other fields which require an understanding of social life.
+The sociology program includes basic introductory courses in sociology, social problems, institutions, and social inequality.
 Students planning to transfer to a four-year institution and major in sociology should consult with a counselor regarding the transfer process and lower division requirements.